top of page

 The Wizards War

-A massive mystery surrounds the emergence of the creatures that ultimately gave the name to Wrulls Bay, the location where Ebe Tower is situated.
-Unfortunately, the history of the Wrulls is directly linked to the enigma surrounding Eberthûndor Citadel and the disappearance of its entire population.
-There are no testimonies that explain what happened in the distant past, nor is it possible to pinpoint when such an event occurred.
-But before the Union of the Realms takes place, someone will invoke forgotten beasts from past Eras.
-Ernt-nador is on the verge of uncovering the secrets of the past.
+A vast mystery shrouds the origins of the creatures that would eventually give the name to Wrulls Bay, the site of the Ebe Tower.
+Sadly, the story of the Wrulls is intertwined with the enigma surrounding the Citadel of Eberthûndor and the vanishing of its entire population.
+No accounts exist to shed light on what happened in those distant times, nor can we pinpoint exactly when these events took place.
+Yet before the Union of the Kingdoms, someone will call forth creatures long forgotten in past Eras.
+Ernt-nador is on the verge of uncovering the secrets of its ancient past.

 The Wizards' War